MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/design-details-codeunit-12-changes-changes-in-general-journal-post-procedures.md

 ---
 title: Design Details - Codeunit 12 Changes in General Journal Post Procedures | Microsoft Docs
-description: The following changes have been implemented in this release of Dynamics 365.
+description: The following changes have been implemented in this release of Finance and Operations, Business edition.
 author: SorenGP
 ms.service: dynamics365-financials
 ms.topic: article